d-zo/SimpleScriptGenerator/README.md

    can't be loaded with the changed configuration file.
  - `codeblock.txt` contains all code snippets which will be used on exporting a project.
    The code snippets are saved in blocks with a certain structure and logical checks.
-   The checks are depending on the state variables and logical dependencies originally defined in `checks.json`.
+   The checks depend on the state variables and logical dependencies originally defined in `checks.json`.
    Whenever a project is exported, the current state variables are used to check which blocks are to be inserted in the output.